altayburakhan/Finnhub_data_collector/README.md

 ## Personal Note

-This is my first Python project, which I developed to learn and practice modern software development concepts.
-The project helped me understand:
+This is my first Python project, which I developed as my entry into the data engineering field.
+I chose stock market data because it provides an excellent opportunity to work with:

+- Real-time streaming data (high frequency, continuous updates)
+- Structured data storage and management
+- Data quality monitoring and validation
+- Data visualization and analytics
+- ETL (Extract, Transform, Load) processes

+While I'm not particularly focused on finance, stock market data serves as a perfect learning ground for data engineering concepts due to its real-time nature, high volume, and structured format.
+This project helped me understand:

 - Real-time data processing with WebSocket
 - Database management with PostgreSQL